revsic/torch-nansy/README.md

 # torch-nansy
-Torch implementation of NANSY, arXiv:2110.14513
+Torch implementation of NANSY, Neural Analysis and Synthesis, arXiv:2110.14513